dwymi02/Hacash-Cheat-Sheet/HacashCheatSheet.md

 The following video provides a step by step guide on how to get ready to mine Hacash [HacashPool Mining Setup Tutorial](https://vimeo.com/449931688)

 The following YouTube video provides a step by step guide on how to get ready to mine Hacash [Hacash Mining Guide | Solo & Join Pool | Windows | CPU Mining](https://www.youtube.com/watch?v=oebtvRWKj9c)

+The following YouTube video provides a a helpful guide on how to use the Hacash number system [Understanding Decimals in HAC](https://www.youtube.com/watch?v=haxA5p1mRJM)

 ## Hacash resources: